webpack/webpack.js.org/content/api/loaders.md

 cacheable(flag = true: boolean)
 ```

-By default, loader results are cacheable.
+By default, loader results are flagged as cacheable.
 Call this method passing `false` to make the loader's result not cacheable.

 A cacheable loader must have a deterministic result, when inputs and dependencies haven't changed.
 This means the loader shouldn't have other dependencies than specified with `this.addDependency`.
-Most loaders are deterministic and cacheable.

 ### `this.loaders`